 Typically, it is an industry's technological characteristics that lead to natural monopoly, and we often see that a common feature of natural monopolies is a high ratio of fixed costs to total costs.
 Consequently, as output increases, average cost decreases.
-The technological elements of the electric industry that create natural monopoly conditions are, first and foremost, the transmission and distribution (T&D) systems.
+The technological elements of the electric industry that create natural monopoly conditions are, first and foremost, the transmission and distribution systems.
 They have very high fixed costs and low operating costs: it doesn't pay to have two or more sets of wires running down the street.
 T&D exhibits tremendous economies of scale.
-As for generation, it appears that most economies of scale have been exhausted (or overcome) cost no longer declines as the size of power stations increases for the larger, industrialized nations.
+As for generation, it appears now that we have exhausted (or overcome) most economies of scale - cost no longer declines as the size of power stations increases.
 The current debate on restructuring in the U.S. has been precipitated by this question.